jflamy/owlcms4/docs/Configuration.md

    1. On Windows, these are set using the control panel.
 Click on the windows icon at the bottom left and type `envi` .
 Select `Edit the Environment Variables for your account` and add the variable name and value you need.
       Setting the variable `OWLCMS_PORT` to the value `80` is the same as using `-Dport=80`.
    2. On Linux and Mac OS, these are set in the `~/.bash_profile` file.
 Google a tutorial if not familiar with this process.
-   3. On Heroku, on the `Settings` page for your application, under `Config Vars`.
-   4. On Fly.io, use the `flyctl secrets set NAM1E=VALUE1 NAME2=VALUE2`... command.
+   3. On Fly.io, use the `flyctl secrets set NAM1E=VALUE1 NAME2=VALUE2`... command.
-   5. On Kubernetes, as part of a secrets or configmap section in a manifest
+   4. In Docker, use the ENV command.

 | System Property Name (-D) | Environment Variable Name | Default Value     | Description                                                  |
 | ------------------------- | ------------------------- | ----------------- | ------------------------------------------------------------ |